Zeek Package Index¶

 This framework is intended to create an output and filtering path for internally generated messages/warnings/errors.

-The notice framework enables Bro to “notice” things which are odd or potentially bad, leaving it to the local configuration to define which of them are actionable.
-This decoupling of detection and reporting allows Bro to be customized to the different needs that sites have.
+The notice framework enables Zeek to “notice” things which are odd or potentially bad, leaving it to the local configuration to define which of them are actionable.
+This decoupling of detection and reporting allows Zeek to be customized to the different needs that sites have.

-The cluster framework provides for establishing and controlling a cluster of Bro instances.
+The cluster framework provides for establishing and controlling a cluster of Zeek instances.

-The control framework provides the foundation for providing “commands” that can be taken remotely at runtime to modify a running Bro instance or collect information from the running instance.
+The control framework provides the foundation for providing “commands” that can be taken remotely at runtime to modify a running Zeek instance or collect information from the running instance.

 The DPD (dynamic protocol detection) activates port-independent protocol detection and selectively disables analyzers if protocol violations occur.

-The packet filter framework supports how Bro sets its BPF capture filter.
+The packet filter framework supports how Zeek sets its BPF capture filter.

 The software framework provides infrastructure for maintaining a table of software versions seen on the network.
 The version parsing itself is carried out by external protocol-specific scripts that feed into this framework.